 - a) Ensure further ecological and environmental assessments and reviews follow the processes outlined in City policies and plans.
-Assessments should evaluate and ground-truth the following, where applicable: - + The presence of sensitive flora and fauna - + Health of wildlife habitat - Sensitive/hazardous landforms - + Floodways - Soil conditions - Vegetation - + Areas in need of restoration and remediation - + Opportunities for protection and management - Cumulative impacts, particularly impacts arising from related or nearby projects - + Proposed (re)development projects (e.g. utility upgrades, slope stabilization, grading or excavation, facility expansions) to ensure that the development is compatible with the Ribbon of Green Strategic Plan - b) Use the results of ecological and environmental assessments and reviews to: - Validate Land Management Classifications and delineate Sub-Classifications - + Identify ecologically sensitive areas to be protected from any proposed development - + Identify mitigation measures to reduce ecological impact - + Identify locations to concentrate amenities, facilities, infrastructure, and activities - + Identify monitoring measures to understand the cumulative impacts of any proposed development - + Identify areas in need of restoration and remediation
+Assessments should evaluate and groundtruth the following, where applicable: - + The presence of sensitive flora and fauna - + Health of wildlife habitat - + Sensitive/hazardous landforms - + Floodways - + Soil conditions - + Vegetation - + Areas in need of restoration and remediation - + Opportunities for protection and management - + Cumulative impacts, particularly impacts arising from related or nearby projects - Proposed (re)development projects (e.g. utility upgrades, slope stabilization, grading or excavation, facility expansions) to ensure that the development is compatible with the Strategic Plan - b) Use the results of biological and environmental assessments and reviews: - + Validate Land Management Classifications and delineate Sub-Classifications - Identify ecologically sensitive areas to be protected from any proposed development - + Identify mitigation measures to reduce ecological impact - + Identify locations to concentrate amenities, facilities, infrastructure, and activities - Identify monitoring measures to understand the cumulative impacts of any development - + Identify areas in need of restoration and remediation